clintmadeit/Clint-Tools/docs/benchmarking.md

 numbers is also an option, but it is best to render the entire song and not include empty space at either end, as it may skew the results.

-* Opening the project in Stargate DAW
+* Opening the project in Clint Tools DAW
-* Make sure that the region start/end are set to the portion of the song you want to render by right-clicking on the sequencer header and setting the region start/end
+* Make sure that the region start and end are set to the portion of the song you want to render by right-clicking on the sequencer header and setting the region start/end
 * Go to `Menu (top left of the screen)->File->Render`